epic-gateway/true-ingress/test/ebpf/README.md

 Variation of `basic/test_01.sh` which setup service on *Node1* (same network).
 TC attached and configured on both **EGW** and **Node1**.

-Configure tunnel with empty *remote ip:port* and wait for GUE Ping to fill *remote ip:port* :
+- Configure tunnel with empty *remote ip:port* and wait for GUE Ping to fill *remote ip:port*.

+Run:

     ./test_05.sh